-Our unit costs continue to compare favorably to small housing associations with a total social housing cost per unit of £3,114.
-An increase has been seen year on year as a result of rising costs and the pension costs on the SHPS shared pension scheme.
-Costs per unit are similar to the RHA peer group average of £3,169 per unit.
+Our unit costs continue to compare favourably to small housing associations with a total social housing cost per unit of £3,522.
+An increase has been seen year on year as a result of the increase in pension costs on the SHPS shared pension scheme.
+Costs per unit are higher to the RHA peer group average of £2,897 per unit.